-Analysis of school wide data over the current charter period indicates that PUC Inspire Charter Academy is an achieving school that is continuing to grow student achievement each year.
+Analysis of schoolwide data over the current charter period indicates that PUC LAKEVIEW is an achieving school.
 While there are some fluctuations in achievement data year-to-year, the overall trend is that of increasing student performance and making progress toward achieving the goals established within the school's LCAP in alignment with State Priorities.